themlstudent/StackOverflow_Question_Tagging_Project/README.md

 - If you see the `Orange colour Highlighted Box Words` in the given image it is called `Tags`.

 #### Working Of Stack overflow in Simple Way:

+ Anybody can Go an Ask a Question Basically They have to Provide `Title of the Question` , `Description` and  `Tags`.